vksoniya/fakenewsdetectionframework/README.md

 ### Utils

 The utils folder consists of the code corresponding to the modules implemented in the Veracity Prediction, Veracity Explanation and Journalists-in-the-Loop component of the framework.
+The JSON files contain the URLs of the online news sources that is used to crawl the web.
 The following figures illustrate the high-level and low-level architectures of the framework:

 #### Fake News Detection Framework High-Level Architecture
 ![HighLevelArchitecture](images/hld.jpg)